munaibh/gerbera/README.md

 <br>

-Rashomon is a highly opinionated take on Gutenberg project structure and automates a lot of the menial tasks like scaffolding, so you don't have to.
+Gerbera is a highly opinionated take on Gutenberg project structure and automates a lot of the menial tasks like scaffolding, so you don't have to.
 This package is useful for:

 * **Easy to use** - Only a few commands to get started!
 * **Lightweight** - One dependency, we handle building and generating new projects all in one place.